Education and Outreach Core

 The Parkinson’s Disease & You Symposium, which started in 2009, is an all-day annual event that attracts people from throughout Michigan and Ohio, regardless of where they receive care.
 At the Parkinson’s & You Symposium, you can receive up-to-date information given by leaders in the field and connect with other people and families who are living with the condition.
 The University of Michigan Udall Center of Excellence for Parkinson’s Disease Research funded the last two years of the Symposium; the U-M Surgical Therapies Improving Movement (STIM) Program funded previous programs.
 To be notified of future events, please join our email list.

-The 8th annual PD & You Symposium will be held September 22, 2017 at Laurel Manor, 39000 Schoolcraft Road, Livonia, MI.
-Check in begins at 8:30, followed by the program 9:15 am – 2:30 pm.
-University of Michigan faculty and experts in their fields are eager to share their knowledge on topics relevant to people living with PD.
-Presentations will include a Parkinson’s overview, exercise, sexuality and sexual function, and urologic changes in those with PD.
-The event is free but space is limited and online pre-registration is required.
-Register by September 1 here: umhealth.me/pd-you.
-If you are unable to attend, sessions will be recorded and posted soon after the event.
+The 8th annual PD & You Symposium was held September 22, 2017 at Laurel Manor in Livonia, MI.
+University of Michigan faculty and experts in their fields shared their knowledge on topics relevant to people living with PD.
+Presentations included a Parkinson’s overview, exercise, sexuality and sexual function, and urologic changes in those with PD.
 For more information, visit umhealth.me/pd-you

 Lunch N Learn – 2/7/17